Martin Nolan (journalist)

+Early life

 Born in Boston on March 28, 1940, he was the fifth of five children born to Neil and Martina Nolan.
 After attending St. Patrick's Grammar School in Roxbury, and Boston College High School, he received a B.A. in history from Boston College.
 He later received fellowships at Duke, Harvard and Stanford Universities.

 From 1963 to 1965, Nolan was a private in the U.S. Army.
 He taught what the military called “applied journalism” at the Army and Defense Information Schools.

 While off-duty, he reported for the Globe on a free-lance basis, interviewing Richard Nixon, Robert Kennedy, Barry Goldwater and Nelson Rockefeller.

+Journalism coverage

 The Globe assigned him to Washington in 1965, where he worked until 1981, covering Congress, the White House, the Supreme Court and other government agencies.

 He was a member of the Globe investigative team, which was awarded the 1966 Pulitzer Prize for “meritorious and disinterested public service”.
 The paper reported conflicting testimony from a federal judgeship nominee supported by Sen. Edward M. Kennedy.
 The nominee had served as an aide to the family patriarch, former Ambassador Joseph P. Kennedy.

 Nolan covered presidential campaigns from 1968 to 2004.
 He interviewed 12 U.S. Presidents, from Harry Truman to Barack Obama, before, during or after their presidencies.
 Overseas, he interviewed Israeli prime minister Menachem Begin, Palestinian leader Yassir Arafat and politicians in Ireland and the United Kingdom.